The Mountain Wreath: Background

 During the Great War of Vienna European powers united with the goal of weakening Ottoman influence and pursued a policy of enforcing Christian populations.
 In 1690, Patriarch Arseny III Čarnojević encouraged Serbs to revolt against the Ottomans.
 During the same year, a Montenegrin movement of liberation began, initiated by Venice, thus creating resentment between Christians and Muslims leading to the events.
 Danilo I then decided, after a series of severe conflicts, that the Muslims and Christians could no longer live together.

-In the plot of The Mountain Wreath, two assemblies of Christian Montenegrin chieftains gather, one the eve of Pentecost, and the other on the Nativity of the Virgin Mary, with the decision to drive out the Turks.
+In the plot of The Mountain Wreath, two assemblies of Christian Montenegrin chieftains gather, one on the eve of Pentecost, and the other on the Nativity of the Virgin Mary, with the decision to drive out the Turks.
 Some Balkan historians doubt the massacre ever occurred.

 Massacre

-According to Montenegrin folklore, the massacre was carried out on Christmas Eve, however there are disagreements of the date of the massacre, stretching from 1702-1702, and 1709-1711.
-The main driver was Bishiop Danilo Šćepcević, native of Njegoš, who was elected as bishop in 1697 and consecrated by Arsenius III Čarnojević in 1700 in Secu.
+According to Montenegrin folklore, the massacre was carried out on Christmas Eve, however there are disagreements of the date of the massacre, stretching from 1702 and 1709–1711.
+The main driver was Bishop Danilo Šćepćević, native of Njeguši, who was elected as bishop in 1697 and consecrated by Arsenius III Čarnojević in 1700 in Secu.
 Danilo gathered the chieftains and ordered them to exterminate "native Turks" who refused to be baptized.
-Serb historian Vladimir Corovic states that the action was directed by Vuk Borilovic and the Martinovic brothers, along with several bureaucrats.
+Serb historian Vladimir Ćorović states that the action was directed by Vuk Borilović and the Martinović brothers, along with several bureaucrats.
 At Christmas, before dawn, they killed the Muslims of Cetinje.
 Thousands were massacred, but only one of the bishop's men was wounded.
 In the following days, many Muslims were expelled from surrounding settlements.
 Men, women and children were slaughtered.